 Mr. Meyer's extensive investment experiences within the financial advisory industry provides our Company with broad and diverse knowledge concerning general business trends and the capital markets.
 Mr. Meyer's experience and skills closely align with our business, and his lending and credit experience facilitates an in-depth understanding of risk associated with the structuring of investments.
 Mr. Meyer's board related experiences makes him skilled in leading committees requiring substantive expertise.
 In addition, Mr. Meyer's risk management expertise and credit related experience also qualify him to serve as chairman of our Valuation Committee.
 Mr. Meyer's previous service on the Board also provides him with a specific understanding of our Company, its operations, and the business and regulatory issues facing business development companies.
-The foregoing qualifications led to our conclusion that Mr. Meyer should serve as a member of our Board.

 Douglas F. Ray.
 Mr. Ray has been a member of our Board of Directors since December 2007.
 Since August 1995, Mr. Ray has worked for Seavest Inc., a private investment and wealth management firm based in White Plains, New York.
 He currently serves as the president of Seavest Inc. Mr. Ray has more than 15 years experience acquiring, developing, financing and managing a diverse portfolio of real estate investments, including three healthcare properties funds.
-Mr. Ray previously served on the Board of Directors of Nat Nast,

-Inc., a luxury men's apparel company.
+Mr. Ray previously served on the Board of Directors of Nat Nast, Inc., a luxury men's apparel company.
 Prior to joining Seavest, Mr. Ray worked in Washington, D.C. on the staff of U.S. Senator Arlen Specter and as a research analyst with the Republican National Committee.
 Mr. Ray holds a B.A. from the University of Pittsburgh.

 Through his broad experience as an officer and director of several companies, in addition to skills acquired with firms engaged in investment banking, banking and financial services, Mr. Ray brings to our Company extensive financial and risk assessment abilities.
 Mr. Ray's previous service on the Board also provides him with a specific understanding of our Company, its operations, and the business and regulatory issues facing business development companies.
 Mr. Ray's expertise and experience also qualify him to serve as chairman of the Compensation Committee.
-The foregoing qualifications led to our conclusion that Mr. Ray should serve as a member of our Board.